Rolando-Barbella/invoice-app/README.md

 ## What might be missing for you to implement it (API limitations, technical constraints)

 - I could not properly figutate out the invoice post api call, no matter what I tried, it created the invoice without invoice_lines, I'm also not clear wich are the must parameters to pass or not, the swagger page could do a better job explaning this

+- There is a unit test warning that needs to be tackle

 - I could not find any of this accounts when trying to invite collaborators: @julienpinquie @soyoh @LucaGaspa @greeeg